jaya9850/my-java-work/README.md

-#  Daily Java Practice Automation (EC2 to GitHub)
+Daily Java Practice
 This repository contains my daily Java practice code.
-Each day, code updates are automatically committed and pushed from an AWS EC2 instance using a scheduled script.

----
+I update this regularly as part of my learning journey.

-## 📌 Purpose
+📌 Purpose

-- To track my **daily progress** in Java.
+Track my daily progress in Java.

-- To build consistency with **daily coding habits**.
+Build consistency with coding habits.

-- To automatically **version control** my code using Git and GitHub.
+Maintain my code with version control using Git and GitHub.

----

-## ⚙️ How It Works

-- I write or update my Java code daily on an EC2 instance.
-- A shell script runs every night to:
-  1. Stage all changes
-  2. Commit with a date-based message
-  3. Push the code to this GitHub repo
+🛠️ Structure
+Each folder or file represents a topic or problem I’m practicing.

+Code is written and tested on my personal environment (AWS EC2 instance).

+🚀 Goals
+Improve problem-solving skills in Java.